HANICA-DEA/excercise-debugging/README.md

 Changing the source code to actually fix the bugs is outside the scope of this guide, but motivated users are of course welcome to do so for practice.

-If at any time you need to revert changes to the imagej-troubleshooting repository, you can always do so via the command:
+If at any time you need to revert changes, you can always do so via the command:

 ```
 git reset --hard origin/master